ghc/ghc/docs/users_guide/exts/safe_haskell.rst

   site.
 This is a detailed restriction, please refer to :ref:`Safe Overlapping Instances <safe-overlapping-instances>` for details.

+- :extension:`GeneralisedNewtypeDeriving` and :extension:`DerivingVia`
-- :extension:`GeneralisedNewtypeDeriving` — GND is not allowed in the safe language.
-This is due to the ability of it to violate module boundaries when module authors forget to put nominal role annotations on their types as appropriate.
+  — GND and DerivingVia are not allowed in the safe language.
+  This is due to the ability of them to violate module boundaries when module authors forget to put nominal role annotations on their types as appropriate.
 For this reason, the ``Data.Coerce`` module is also considered unsafe.
 We are hoping to find a better solution here in the future.